matheus11nunes/hello-world/README.md

 # hello-world
-repository to learn how to use Git and GitHub
+repository to learn how to use Git and GitHub.
+GitHub hello exercise.